Revenue System Strategy

 2. Demand Generation: Attracting the Right Buyers

 Demand generation is not about volume.
-It’s about relevance.
+It is about relevance.

 Most companies generate traffic, but not qualified demand.
 The result is activity without outcomes.

-When demand aligns with positioning, you don’t just get more leads, you get the right leads, buyers who are already a fit.
+When demand aligns with positioning, you do not just get more leads.
+You get the right leads, buyers who are already a fit.

 3. Pipeline Design: Filtering for Real Opportunities